Welcome to Surrey–North Delta

 Canada’s healthcare system is publicly funded, and British Columbia (BC) delivers primary care through a mix of independent and team-based family practices.
 Here’s what makes BC unique, and why many physicians choose to build their careers here:

-BC-Canadian Health System:
+BC–Canadian Health System

 ![]() A voluntary association of 16,000+ physicians, residents, and medical students in BC.
-They promote a climate for high-quality patient care, professional satisfaction, and fair economic reward.
-Doctors of BC supports members with information and resources at every practice stage — fee guide, billings, audits, training and practice tips. | ![]() College of Physicians and Surgeons of BC (CPSBC) College of Physicians and Surgeons of BC (CPSBC) Regulates physicians to ensure their qualification, competence, and fitness for medical practice.
-Manages patient complaints, acts against incompetent, unethical, or illegal practices, administers quality assurance, and accredits medical/surgical facilities.
+Supports members with fee guides, billing, audits, training, and practice resources. | ![]() College of Physicians and Surgeons of BC (CPSBC) Regulates physicians to ensure qualification, competence, and fitness for practice.
+Manages complaints, quality assurance, and facility accreditation. | ![]() A voluntary association advocating for family physicians and improving care systems for patients and physicians. |

 |